bnb-chain/greenfield-cmd/README.md

 ### basic config

-The command should run with "-c filePath" to load the config file and the config should be TOML format.
+The command tool supports the "--home" option to specify the path of the config file and the keystore.
-The default config file is "config.toml".
+The default path is "~/.gnfd-cmd".
+When running commands that interact with the greenfield, if there is no [--home]/config/config.toml file in the path and the commands runs without "--config" flag, the tool will generate a new config.toml file on [--home]/config  which is consistent with the testnet configuration by default.

 Below is an example of the config file.
 The rpcAddr and chainId should be consistent with the Greenfield network.
 For Greenfield Testnet, you can refer to [Greenfield Testnet RPC Endpoints](https://greenfield.bnbchain.org/docs/guide/resources.html#rpc-endpoints).